 When planting wildflowers, plant a mix of annuals and perennials if possible.
 This provides plenty of variety and food for pollinators.
-While most wildflowers do well in garden borders, you can also plant them in pots.
+While most wildflowers do well in garden borders, you can plant them in pots.

 Annual wildflowers provide color in the first year while the perennials establish themselves.
 Once the annuals die off in the fall, they will self-seed.
 You’ll get a mix of annual and perennial blooms in the second year.